Skip to content

 The Reunification Palace, or the Independence Palace, is a historical landmark that witnessed the end of the Vietnam War in 1975.
 Today, the monument constructed on the 12-hectare land serves as a museum and is occasionally for government functions use.

-Reunification Palace is open from Monday to Sunday from 7:30 am to 5:00 pm.
+Reunification Palace is open from Monday to Sunday from 7:30 a.m. until 5:00 p.m.
 The entry fee is VND 40,000, PHP 90.56, or USD 1.72.

-12:00 pm – 02:00 pm head to and explore District 3, have lunch
+12:00 pm – 02:00 pm Head to and explore District 3, have lunch

 • From Reunification Palace